open-mmlab/mmdetection3d/projects/NeRF-Det/README.md

 ## Introduction

 This directory contains the implementations of NeRF-Det (https://arxiv.org/abs/2307.14620).
-Our implementations are built on top of MMdetection3D.We have updated NeRF-Det to be compatible with latest mmdet3d version.
+Our implementations are built on top of MMdetection3D.
+We have updated NeRF-Det to be compatible with latest mmdet3d version.
 The codebase and config files have all changed to adapt to the new mmdet3d version.
 All previous pretrained models are verified with the result listed below.
 However, newly trained models are yet to be uploaded.

 <!-- Share any information you would like others to know.
 For example:
 Author: @xxx.